raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-Right-click on the new 'Text - TextMeshPro' GameObject and select `rename`.
-Call it `Time` so easily identify it:
+Right-click on the new 'Text - TextMeshPro' GameObject and select 'rename'.
+Call it `Time` to easily identify it:

 ![Renamed Time gameobject in Hierachy window](images/time-gameobject.png)